Mizakson/file-uploader-frontend/README.md

   The frontend will be running at `http://localhost:5173`

+  Now you will be able to access and use the application in a development setting after going to the frontend.

   ## Testing
   To run the frontend test suite, run the following command(s)
   ``` bash